socials

 How is gorilla trekking done?

-Bwindi Impenetrable mountain Gorillas National Park has four trailheads which all offer excellent birding opportunities with the prospect of checking off forest rarities.
-The river Ivi trail between Buhoma and Nkuringo is recommended as is Buhoma’s forest-edge Munyanga river trail.
+In Bwindi Impenetrable mountain Gorillas National Park, there are four trailheads which all offer excellent birding opportunities with the prospect of checking off forest rarities.
+River Ivy trail between Buhoma and Nkuringo is recommended as is Buhoma’s forest-edge Munyanga river trail.
 Ruhija’s bamboo trail leading to the 2607m Rwamunyoni peak and Mubwindi swamp trail are renowned for Albertine Rift endemics including the localised green broadbill, red-faced woodland warbler, red necked spur fowl, pin-tailed whydah, paradise fly-catcher, olive woodpecker, olive thrush, olive pigeon, montane nightjar, malachite sunbird, scarlet-tufted sunbirds, Ibis, handsome francolin, grey capped warbler, fly eagle, dusky turtle dove, Doherty’s bush shrike, crowned crane, Chubb’s Cisticola, cape robin—chat’ black kite, banded Prinia, archer’s ground robin and alpine chat.

 The following nature walk trails can be arranged to depart in the morning at 09:00 and in the afternoon at 14:00;